Hope College welcomes international undergraduate students who want to study at “One of the Best Liberal Arts Colleges in the United States.”

 - Undocumented Students

 We understand that applying for college as an undocumented student can be a daunting task, and we are here to support you.
 Although undocumented students (including those with DACA status) are designated as international applicants at Hope College, this should not affect the admissions process.
-For more information on what this means, we encourage you to reach out to the representative from Hope that works with your high school.
+For more information on what this means, we encourage you to reach out to Jim Crawley, Director of Global Recruitment.

 - English Proficiency

 International students must demonstrate their English proficiency through one of the following: